cjoakim/azure-cognitive-search-example/README.md

 - **Azure CosmosDB** w/SQL API  - stores documents to be indexed
 - **Azure Function** implemeting a HTTP-triggered **Custom Cognitive Skill**

+Two **Indexes** are created in this project:
+- **Airports** - US Airports in JSON format in CosmosDB.
+Simple text-based indexing.
+- **Documents** - PDF, image, and HTML files in Storage.
+Advanced document-cracking, knowledge mining, and AI.

 **Python 3** is used as the sole programming language for this project, to do the following:
 - Generate Azure Cognitive Search JSON **schemas**
 - Upload a curated set of documents to Azure Storage; see the documents/ directory